Tungetyt/plot-prospector/README.md

 (missing: http://localhost:3000/_next/static/chunks/app/%5Blocale%5D/page.js)`\
    Solution: Refresh the page
 - Warnings in UI: `The resource http://localhost:3000/_next/static/css/app/[locale]/layout.css?v=1691919891150 was preloaded using link preload but not used within a few seconds from the window's load event.
 Please make sure it has an appropriate as value and it is preloaded intentionally.` \
   Solution: Ignore
+- Warning in UI after Plot cancellation: `Form submission canceled because the form is not connected` \
+  Solution: Ignore

 # Deployment